 Sensory Lab

-Back when the London speciality coffee scene was in its infancy, an early adopter — and the first in my then-neighbourhood of Marylebone — was Sensory Lab on Wigmore Street.
+Back when the London specialty coffee scene was in its infancy, an early adopter — and the first in my then-neighbourhood of Marylebone — was Sensory Lab on Wigmore Street.
 That café has morphed into Workshop, now, and moved around the corner, but I had to make a pilgrimage to the Melbourne original.
 There are several CBD branches and I went to the one on Little Collins Street, inside David Jones, mainly because it was open after 4 pm — a rarity for Melbourne.
 I sampled a piccolo, with the Steadfast blend, which was lovely, and had a gorgeous chocolate, pretzel and peanut butter slice.
 The café is sleek and minimalist and they sell their own beans and assorted coffee kit.

 Sensory Lab is located at 297 Little Collins Street, Melbourne (and other locations).
 Website.
 Twitter.
 Instagram.